isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🦋 Butterfly Effect**
 > Tiny fluctuations can lead to vastly different outcomes, giving rise to the subjective experience of choice.

-### ❓ 5-4.
-Why can music, especially rhythm and harmony, evoke strong emotions, even goosebumps?
+### ❓ 問題 5-4：問題 5-4：問題 5-4：Why can music, especially rhythm and harmony, evoke strong emotions, even goosebumps?

 **💡 Answer:**